-This Tonka repainting project used a brown 1970's CJ-5 toy as the starting point.
-This photo was taken when I got the Jeep a couple of years ago.
-The front bumper was broken off, but except for the front fenders, the metallic paint was in pretty good shape.
+This 1999 repainting project used a brown 1970's Tonka CJ-5 as the starting point.
+The photo was taken when I got the Jeep a couple of years earlier.
+The front bumper was broken off, but the metallic paint was in pretty good shape.
 I was planning to just clean it up a bit.
 That is, until the spray paint accident that happened while I was working on the U.N. peacekeeping Jeep.

-I had the brown Jeep on the workbench because I was measuring it for the homemade windshield on the U.N. project.
+I had the Jeep on the workbench because I was measuring it for the homemade windshield on the U.N. project.
 When the can of white Tremclad burst, the Jeep got a lot of paint on the plastic interior as well as the body.
-I took the hint and decided to do another Tonka model based closely on a real Jeep.
+I took the hint and decided to do another custom model.